 Who Can Join

-You can join Troop 500 if: you're a boy between the ages of 11 and 17, or you're at least 10 years old and have completed the 5th grade.
+You can join Troop 500 if: you're a girl or boy between the ages of 11 and 17, or you're at least 10 years old and have completed the 5th grade.

 Please see our full calendar for specific meeting days.